atopile/swoop/README.md

 - Embedded ExpressLRS transceiver
 - Rechargeable over USB-C

-## Documentation
+## Documentation & Status

-We will update this section as we make progress with the project.
+We will share documentation once we've made more progress on the project development.
+For current status, checkout the [product page](https://atopile.io/swoop/).

 ## Join us!